Arunimchakraborty/express-s3-uploader-lambda/README.md

 ## Environment Variables

 For running this application, make sure to set up environment variables.
 Use the `.env.example` file as a template and create a `.env` file with appropriate credentials and configurations.
+Also for github actions, make sure to add repository secrets by going into settings of repo in github.
+Add a single secret file `ENV_FILE` and paste all the env values there.